SimeonHristov99/Additional_Resources/CS_Winter_20-21/Week_13 - Non linear data structures/README.md

     - returns the average price of the inventory;
     - takes a quantity and returns all products not available in larger quantities;
     - takes the name and price of a product and returns the number of cheaper alternatives.
 For the test cases to pass on this point, the database must be db = [("bread", 1000, 1.20), ("milk", 2000, 4.5), ("lamb", 5000, 10), ("cheese", 750, 5), ("lamb", 1000, 5.50), ("water", 500, 0.50), ("lamb", 250, 4.50)];
     - returns the products priced closest to the average price of all the products.
-Solve the task with linear time complexity.

 Test cases: